Particular/docs.particular.net/transports/upgrades/sqlserver-31to4.md

 NOTE: Transaction scope is supposed to be supported by `SqlConnection` in future versions of .NET Core.

 ## Multi-instance mode

 The multi-instance mode has been deprecated in Version 4.
+So the following is no longer supported:

+snippet: 31to4-legacy-multi-instance

-NServiceBus topologies with queues distributed between multiple catalogs and SQL Server instances can be migrated using a combination of [Transport Bridge](/nservicebus/bridge/) and multi-catalog [addressing](/transports/sql/addressing.md):
+NServiceBus topologies with queues distributed between multiple catalogs and SQL Server instances can be migrated using a combination of [Transport Bridge](/nservicebus/bridge/) and multi-catalog [addressing](/transports/sql/addressing.md).

+### Multi-catalog

+The multi-instance configuration above can be replaced with a multi-catalog addressing configuration, provided that all the databases are hosted on a single SQL Server instance:

+snippet: 31to4-multi-catalog

+### Bridge

- * When communicating with an endpoint that connects to a different SQL Server instance, send messages through a bridge.
+When communicating with an endpoint that connects to a different SQL Server instance, send messages through a bridge.
 The [multi-instance migration sample](/samples/sqltransport/multi-instance-migration) demonstrates this approach.
- * When communicating with an endpoint that connects to a different catalog on the same SQL Server instance, send messages directly and configure multi-catalog addressing.

 Both of these features are available for NServiceBus 6 (and SQL Server transport 3.1) so the topology migration can take place before switching to NServiceBus 7.